-A portion of our required financial assurance associated with our LLRW disposal facilities is in the form of a \$20.0 million surety bond issued by a third-party insurance company on WCS's behalf for the benefit of the State of Texas.
-As part of such surety bond, WCS is required to make quarterly cash payments into a collateral trust of \$500,000 starting in the fourth quarter of 2011.
-At December 31, 2011, we had made one such \$500,000 payment, which is included in noncurrent restricted cash in our Consolidated Balance Sheet.

-• During November of each of 2012 through 2016, WCS is required to make cash payments into another collateral trust or increase the \$20.0 million surety bond discussed above for the benefit of the State of Texas in an aggregate of \$12.35 million, plus an amount for the estimated increase in the required financial assurance amount associated with normal inflationary cost increases.
-In addition, in November 2016 WCS is required to make an additional cash payment of \$119.5 million into this collateral trust.
-At that point, the collateral trust would be fully funded, and WCS would expect that it would only be required to make additional cash payments into the collateral trust to cover normal inflationary cost increases in order for the trust to remain fully funded.
-Until such time as WCS makes the \$119.5 million cash payment in November 2016, the aggregate market value of the marketable securities pledged by a subsidiary of Contran (as discussed in Note 16) is required to be at least a specified minimum amount.
-In the event such aggregate market value were to become less than such specified minimum amount, then the Contran subsidiary would either pledge additional marketable securities sufficient to cover any market-value deficiency, or WCS would be required to make a cash payment into the collateral trust to cover such market-value deficiency.
+- A portion of WCS' required financial assurance associated with its LLRW disposal facilities is in the form of a surety bond issued by a third-party insurance company on its behalf for the benefit of the state of Texas.
+The value of the surety bond at issuance was \$20 million in 2011 and was increased to \$23.4 in December 2012.
+As part of such surety bond, WCS is required to make quarterly cash payments into a collateral trust of 2.5% of the total value of the bonds which commenced in the fourth quarter of 2011.
+At December 31, 2012, we had made payments totaling \$2.5 million, which is reflected as part of our noncurrent restricted cash on our Consolidated Balance Sheet. - During November of each of 2012 through 2016, WCS is required to make cash payments into another collateral trust or increase the \$23.4 million surety bond discussed above for the benefit of the state of Texas in an aggregate of \$12.35 million, plus an amount for the estimated increase in the required financial assurance amount associated with normal inflationary cost increases.
+In addition, in November 2016 WCS is required to make an additional cash payment of \$122.4 million into this collateral trust.
+At that point, the collateral trust would be fully funded, and we would expect that we would only be required to make additional cash payments into the collateral trust to cover normal inflationary cost increases in order for the trust to remain fully funded.
+Until such time as we make the \$122.4 million cash payment in November 2016, the aggregate market value of the marketable securities pledged on WCS' behalf by Valhi (see Note 16) is required to be at least a specified minimum amount.
+In the event such aggregate market value were to become less than such specified minimum amount, then Valhi would either pledge additional marketable securities sufficient to cover any market-value deficiency, or we would be required to make a cash payment into the collateral trust to cover such market-value deficiency.
+During the fourth quarter of 2012, we paid \$9.0 million into the collateral trust, which is reflected as part of our noncurrent restricted cash on our Consolidated Balance Sheet.